HL7/cql/input/pages/02-authorsguide.md

 { 2, 3, 4 } properly included in { 1, 2, 3, 4, 5 }
 ```

-In the above examples, the first two expressions are [.kw]#true#, but the next two expressions are [.kw]#false#, because although each element is in the other list, the properly requires that one list be strictly larger than the other, as in the last two expressions.
+In the above examples, the first two expressions are <span class="kw">true</span>, but the next two expressions are <span class="kw">false</span>, because although each element is in the other list, the properly requires that one list be strictly larger than the other, as in the last two expressions.

-Note that [.kw]#during# is a synonym for [.kw]#included in# and can be used anywhere included in is allowed.
+Note that <span class="kw">during</span> is a synonym for <span class="kw">included in</span> and can be used anywhere included in is allowed.
 The syntax allows for both keywords to enable more natural phrasing of time-based relationships depending on context.

 #### Computing Lists

 CQL provides several operators for computing new lists from existing ones.

-To eliminate duplicates from a list, use the [.kw]#distinct# operator:
+To eliminate duplicates from a list, use the <span class="kw">distinct</span> operator:

 ``` cql
 distinct { 1, 1, 2, 2, 3, 4, 5 }